-EU hits Oreo maker Mondelez with 337.5 mn euro antitrust fine
+EU Hits Oreo Maker Mondelez With 337.5 Mn Euro Antitrust Fine

 a trader in Germany to avoid the resale of chocolate in Austria, Belgium, Bulgaria and Romania, "where prices were higher".

+of certain chocolate products in The Netherlands "to prevent them from being imported into Belgium, where Mondelez was selling these products at higher prices".

-Mondelez responded by saying the fine related to "historical, isolated incidents, most of which ceased or were remedied well in advance of the commission's investigation".
+Mondelez however insisted the fine related to "historical, isolated incidents, most of which ceased or were remedied well in advance of the commission's investigation".

 s in which Mondelez is not present or doesn't market